 If you’re looking for a physiotherapy professional, please consult our online directory.

 If you consult a physiotherapy professional who practises in a public institution, your care is free and paid for by the government.

 Physiotherapy professionals with private practices set their own prices.
 OPPQ does not offer a fee scale.

 If you go to a private physiotherapy clinic, the physiotherapist should tell you the price of the treatments he or she is planning and if there is a charge if you do not show up for an appointment

 In the vast majority of cases, insurance companies will cover the cost of physiotherapy in private clinics.
 However, some private insurance plans may require a doctor’s note before settling claims.
 Some insurance companies require that treatments be given by a physiotherapist.

 Before you go to your first appointment, contact your insurer to find out what services are covered under your policy and the terms and conditions required for the treatment to be reimbursed.

-If your plan covers the cost of physiotherapy provided by professionals licensed to practise in Quebec, your insurer should also reimburse services provided by physical rehabilitation therapists.
-If you need to discuss this topic with your insurer, consult the official document explaining that PRTs are OPPQ members and are licensed to practise physiotherapy
+If your plan covers the cost of physiotherapy provided by professionals licensed to practise in Quebec, your insurer should also reimburse services provided by physiotherapy technologists.
+If you need to discuss this topic with your insurer, consult the official document explaining that Phys.
+T. are OPPQ members and are licensed to practise physiotherapy

 Depending on your situation, there are several public insurance plans that, under certain conditions, will reimburse you for a portion of your physiotherapy treatment.
 To find out how to get reimbursed by public plans, follow these links: